Greater Brisbane Area

 The above names give an insight into the cultural diversity of the Brisbane area – there was a fair degree of interaction among groups for ceremonies, trade and other social gatherings.
 Most languages are based on drainage systems and the associated catchment area.
 In the Greater Brisbane area, this included Brisbane River; Logan River; Albert River; Bremer River; Pine River; Warrill Creek; Moggill Creek; Teviot Brook and Tingalpa Creek.

 In 1897, the advent of the Protection of Aborigines Act in 1897 saw the removal of many Aboriginal people to Barambah as well as the establishment of an Aboriginal Girls Home in South Brisbane.
 All of these factors impacted on the transmission of language knowledge and there are few records of Brisbane languages after this time.
-Meston in his role as Chief Protector has documented languages from across Queensland, including the south east; wordlists from Brisbane and Moreton Bay can be found in his notebooks and other materials held in SLQ collections.
+Meston in his role as Chief Protector has documented languages from across Queensland, including the South-East; wordlists from Brisbane and Moreton Bay can be found in his notebooks and other materials held in the State Library collections.

 The following list of print resources and other materials are useful starting points for exploring the Aboriginal languages of the Greater Brisbane Area.
-These items are held at SLQ, while further reference materials may be found in local/regional public libraries.
+These items are held at the State Library of Queensland, while further reference materials may be found in local/regional public libraries.
 Out-of-print materials may not be readily available and held in collecting institutions such as the Australian Institute of Aboriginal and Torres Strait Islander Studies (Canberra), University of Queensland or State Library of New South Wales.

 Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS)